statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 ####Construction drawings maintained on board and ashore

-1. A set of as-built construction drawings<sup> 5) Refer to MSC/Circ.1135 on As-built construction drawings to be maintained on board the ship and ashore. </sup> and other plans showing any subsequent structural alterations shall be kept on board a ship constructed on or after 1 January 2007.
+1. A set of as-built construction drawings and other plans showing any subsequent structural alterations shall be kept on board a ship constructed on or after 1 January 2007.
 2. An additional set of such drawings shall be kept ashore by the Company, as defined in regulation IX/1.2.

 ### Regulation  3-8